chmoder/ftp/README.md

 # Kubernetes Bootstrap

+Deploy a platform on Google Cloud by setting up the basic infrastructure using variables.

 ### Features

-- Dynamic name for the product
-- Dynamic domain names for ingress and certificates
+- IAM
+- Separate Network
+- Kubernetes Cluster
-- Automatic SSL Cert generation
+- Cert Manager SSL certificate generation and management
-- NodePort LoadBalancer service for deployments
-- GCE Ingress tls setup
+- TLS GCE Ingress
-- Frontend LB HTTP -> HTTPS redirect
+- HTTP -> HTTPS redirect
+- Variable defined name for the infrastructure components
+- Variable defined domain names for ingress and certificates

 ### TODO

+- Test on a new GCP project
 - Automatic dns record (set A record to new static IP)
+- Variables for Cluster and Node Pool configurations machine type, HPA, etc.
+- Add monitoring (new relic)
+- CloudSQL (Postgres, MySQL)
+- Caching (Redis, MemoryStore)
+- ...

 ### Notes

 - You have to update your `ingress_hosts` A records in order to get traffic to your site.
 And to generate the SSL certificate.
+- You may need to modify the `certmanager` modules to support your particular certificate needs.
+Current implementation uses [dns01 challenge solver with cloudflare](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/).

 ### Usage

+- Create GCP project
+- Create terraform admin service account
+- Download SA credentials JSON
-- set variables (`terraform.tfvars` for example)
+- Set variables (`terraform.tfvars` for example)
-- terraform init
+- `terraform init`
-- terraform apply
+- `terraform apply`

 ### Variables